DenDeline/SunMapper/README.md

     public string Name { get; set; }
 }
 ```
-Bunch stuff will be generated under the hood, so why you can use extension method `TryMapTo` of `User`:
+Bunch stuff will be generated under the hood, that's why you can use extension method `TryMapTo` of `User`:

 ```c#
 var user = new User { Id = 0, Name = "User", PasswordHash = "Hash" };